 The 2004 Gender Recognition Act enabled transsexual men and women to obtain a Gender Recognition Certificate and change their birth certificate, after two medical checks, a diagnosis of ‘gender dysphoria’ (medical term for distress) and proving two years of ‘living in their acquired gender’ with a judicial panel deciding.
 British Quakers Meeting for Sufferings supported the new law.
 Some now say the process is bureaucratic and unduly intrusive and favour a process based on self-declaration, rather than two medical reports.
-The Westminster and Scottish Governments are considering reforms to gender recognition certificates.
+The Westminster and Scottish Governments are considering reforms to the Gender Recognition Act, enabling gender recognition certificates.
+The Government held a public consultation in autumn 2018 on reforming the 2004 Gender Recognition Act.
 The Irish government changed their legislation in 2016.

 Campaigning for and against reform of the GRA

 The concept of legal self-declaration has stimulated an intense debate.
 Trans people believe it would help people in need of recognition and dignity.
 Opposition voices say reform based on self-certification means someone male-bodied people can be described as a woman, undermining sex-based rights.
 In particular, they say that it could undermine the equalities enshrined in the 2010 Equalities Act.

 This has led to a polarised debate between a gender critical position, which ranges from worries about legal reform to outright disparagement of trans people; and trans activists who campaign for improvements to the rights and dignity of trans people, protesting against gender critical positions.

 Use of Quaker meeting houses for campaign meetings